spring-attic/gs-maven/README.md

 > **Note:** When it comes to choosing a versioning scheme, we recommend that you consider the [semantic versioning](http://semver.org) approach.

-At this point we have a minimal, but capable Maven project defined.
+At this point you have a minimal, yet capable Maven project defined.

 Building Java Code
 ------------------
-Maven is now ready to build our project.
-There are several build lifecycle goals we can execute against it now, including goals to compile our code, create a library package (e.g., a JAR file), and install the library in the local Maven dependency repository.
+Maven is now ready to build the project.
+There are several build lifecycle goals you can execute against it now, including goals to compile the project's code, create a library package (e.g., a JAR file), and install the library in the local Maven dependency repository.

 To try out the build, issue the following at the command line: